Verification of recognized data

 Whenever the program is uncertain about a character, it marks it as unreliably recognized.
 The purpose of the verification process is to verify such characters and correct them where necessary.

 Rule validation is performed automatically.
 Fields whose values satisfy the rule conditions may be marked as reliably recognized and excluded from the verification process.
 Fields whose values do not satisfy the rule conditions should be submitted for verification.

 For multipage documents, you must first check the assembly of pages into documents.
 For document sets, you must first check the assembly of documents into document sets.

 Once the assembly checks are done, you can start verifying the data.
 Verification is a two-stage process consisting of group verification and field verification.
-If the Document Definition has no fields included in group or field verification, the corresponding verification stage will be skipped.
+If the Document Definition has no fields included in group or field verification (see Verification properties), the corresponding verification stage will be skipped.

 The group and field verification stages are followed by reviewing the data in the document window.
 The characters that were not confirmed at the earlier stages remain highlighted in red.